 About groundwater and your health

-Although most of Victoria’s drinking water is sourced from surface water such as rivers, streams and reservoirs, some areas use groundwater.
-Even where tap water is available, some people use private wells to access groundwater.
+Although most of Victoria’s drinking water is sourced from surface water such as rivers, streams and reservoirs, some areas rely on groundwater.
+Even where mains water is available, some people use private wells to access groundwater.

-Accessing untreated groundwater for drinking, irrigation or recreational use can be a health risk.
-Anyone who wants to use groundwater for these purposes should first have it tested.
-This is to make sure it's suitable for its intended use.
+Using untreated groundwater for drinking, irrigation or recreational purposes can be a health risk.
+EPA recommends groundwater is tested to make sure it is suitable for its intended use.

-Anyone using groundwater should first find out about its quality.
-Water quality risks should be understood before using groundwater for:
+Water quality risks should be understood before using groundwater, especially for:

 - cleaning teeth

 - other personal uses.

 EPA recommend that those who want to use groundwater for drinking consider treating it first to protect against potential chemical and microbial contamination.
 It’s important to re-test groundwater regularly, as its quality can change over time.
 Mains water is reliable and treated to a level that's safe for human use.